NFAcz/scalar-ltfs-scripts/README.md

 # Scalar LTFS scripts

-This repo contains a python scripts used to communicate with a Quantum Scalar LTFS Appliance XMLRPC API.
+This repo contains a python script used to communicate with a Quantum Scalar LTFS Appliance XMLRPC API.

 ## Usage